California Sports Betting Update 2022

 So too is the push to legalize activities to help the state generate revenue.
 There was a great deal of hope that a petition would receive enough support to put a sports betting referendum on a statewide ballot by 2020.
 It didn’t happen.

 Early in 2019, both the petition idea and a call for lawmakers to propose legislation, each failed.
-Right now, there is a great deal of conversation surrounding California sports betting, but there appears to be nothing on the immediate horizon.
+Right now, there is a great deal of conversation surrounding California sports betting, and the tribal sports betting bill already on the ballot is the closest the state has ever come to legalization.

 Still, with their proximity to the original betting capital of the world, Las Vegas, and a clear sense of the enormous amount of revenue sports betting will produce, Californians remain hopeful.
 Until then, picking the most viable physical sportsbook locations and online providers is conjecture.
 However, we will do our best to give you a look inside which of these options has the best chance if and when California passes sports betting legislation.